Nursing (NURS) 526

 e. administering treatments or procedures

 f. therapeutic communications

 g. collaborative relationships

 h. documentation of clinical data, diagnoses, collaborations, communications and treatments, monitoring and follow-up

-- Identify and implement care for adult presentations of emergencies in the primary care setting
+- Identify and initiate care for adult presentations of emergencies in the primary care setting

-- Articulate, promote and practice evidence-based primary, secondary and tertiary health promotion and illness prevention strategies along the health-illness continuum
+- Articulate, promote and demonstrate evidence-based primary, secondary and tertiary health promotion and illness prevention strategies along the health-illness continuum

 - Demonstrate integration of medical and nursing management of adult health concerns